preciofishbone/OmniaDocs/web-content-management/navigation/megamenu/index.rst

 + **Static Display Levels**: Defines the number of levels in the navigation term set that will always be displayed in the menu.
 + **Dynamic Display Levels**: Defines the number of levels in the navigation term set that should be displayed in the mega menu when a user clicks an item in the static menu.
 + **Show mobile parents siblings**: To save space in a mobile environment, this option can be used to select not to show the sub options (siblings) to the main heading (parent).
 + **Allow external users**: If the mega menu should be displayed for external users as well, this option must be selected.
-Otherwise the external user may experience a CTD.
+Otherwise external users may experience a CTD.

 The Cross Sites Mega Menu settings are master page scoped.
 All sites using this master page will inherit the settings.